 Lastly, the retrospective should look back on the project, including successes and lessons learned.
 Did the project achieve its business goal?
 Did you have the right people on the team?
 How well was the business engaged in the process?

 It’s important to embrace all feedback, whether it’s perception or reality.
 Again, let the business know they have a voice and that their input is vital to improving future projects.
-Seek their advice on how to you develop a more structured Mode 2 approach that further enhances engagement and collaboration with other business units.
+Seek their advice on how to you develop a more structured Mode 2 development approach that further enhances engagement and collaboration with other business units.

 One of the most important questions you can ask business stakeholders in the retrospective is “how would you tell your friends/colleagues about this project to make them enthusiastic?”
 This elevator pitch is great fodder for internal feedback and celebrating success, with the goal of implementing this approach more broadly across the organization.